 Green diesel, while not really green, is more eco-friendly than red diesel.
 It uses a petroleum refinement process that makes it chemically like refined oils, but with less fossil-fuel consumption and fewer greenhouse gas emissions.
 Waste grease, lipid-rich feedstock, and microalgae are in green diesel.

 Red diesel is actually dyed red, and shows that the fuel must be for off-road vehicles and equipment because of its higher sulfur content.
-Red dyed diesel fuel is not taxed compared to consumer motor fuel, or on-road diesel.
+Red dyed diesel fuel is not taxed compared to consumer motor fuel or on-road diesel.

 No, red diesel will not damage your engine or any other part of the car.
 Red diesel is the same as regular diesel, but with a red dye.
 Off-road equipment and vehicles have the same diesel motor as regular vehicles.